 Neil Vogel: Google Must Pay for Publisher Content

-Google Accused of ‘Stealing Content’ — People CEO Calls Tech Giant a “Bad Actor”
+Google Accused of AI Content Theft: People Inc. CEO Labels Tech Giant a “Bad Actor”

-He claims the reason is Google’s single web crawler, which indexes sites for both search results and AI features — meaning the same bot that once brought traffic is now allegedly scraping content to compete with publishers.
+Vogel claims Google’s single web crawler indexes sites for both search and AI features, effectively scraping content that once generated traffic to now compete with publishers.

 “You cannot take our content to compete with us,” Vogel emphasized.

-However, blocking Google’s crawler isn’t an option — doing so would also remove People Inc. from Google Search entirely, cutting off the remaining traffic.
+However, blocking Google’s crawler isn’t viable — doing so would remove People Inc. from Google Search entirely, cutting off remaining traffic.

-Janice Min, CEO of Ankler Media, echoed Vogel’s concerns, calling big tech firms “content kleptomaniacs.”
+• Janice Min, CEO of Ankler Media, called big tech firms “content kleptomaniacs.”

-Cloudflare CEO Matthew Prince suggested that new regulations may be needed to ensure fair treatment of publishers in the AI era.
+• Matthew Prince, CEO of Cloudflare, suggested new regulations may be needed to protect publishers in the AI era.

-This dispute highlights a growing tension between AI innovation and content ownership rights.
-As AI tools become more advanced, publishers are demanding fair compensation for the material that powers them.
+This controversy highlights growing tensions between AI innovation and content ownership rights.
+As AI tools become more advanced, publishers are demanding fair compensation for the material that powers them — raising questions about ethics, copyright, and the future of digital publishing.

-Google AI content scraping, Neil Vogel People CEO, Google bad actor, AI and copyright, Cloudflare AI blocking, publisher rights, AI content theft, media industry vs Google
+Google AI content scraping, Neil Vogel People CEO, Google bad actor, AI and copyright, Cloudflare AI blocking, publisher rights, AI content theft, media industry vs Google, AI regulation, tech ethics

 Post a Comment